World Tree of Hope

 Paul Stankiewicz, Project Manager

-This is Paul's fourth year as a RWF volunteer and he wears many hats.
 Paul divides his time between luxury retail helping people get what they desire and RWF helping people get what they need to survive, live and thrive.
-He has a gift (of the gab) that makes him a fantastic friend and fund raiser.
-As co-creator with Cotter and project coordinator of The World Tree of Hope, he is working hard to make RWF more visible in the LGBT and friends community.
+As co-creator with Cotter and project coordinator of The World Tree of Hope, he worked hard to make RWF more visible in the LGBT and friends community.
 (World Tree of Hope 2006-2010).

 Karen N. Kai, RWF Board Member